sarra-makhlouf/movie-app-redux/README.md

-﻿## This a movie-app created with redux.
+﻿## This is a movie-app created with redux.